Wagtails (Y3 and 4) are taught by Miss Kay (Teacher) and Mrs Southwell (TA) at 10 o'clock each day).

 Wednesday - Outdoor clothing to be in school until Friday

-Everyday - water bottles, reading diaries, jumper and coat.
+Everyday - water bottles, reading diaries, homework book, jumper and coat.

 Wagtails went to the Church to learn about how they celebrate Easter in their services.